thecodrr/fdir/documentation.md

 > _In case multiple transformers are provided, only the last one is used._

+> _When both transformer and filter(s) are provided, the former is applied first and the resulting path is passed to the latter._

 > The function receives two parameters: the first is the path of the item, and the second is a flag that indicates whether the item is a directory or not.

 **Usage**